The Best Dog Treats

 Dog treats don’t need to be as nutritionally balanced as dog food, as they make up a smaller percentage of your pet’s diet.
 But it’s still best if they don’t rely on starchy carbs with minimal nutritional value.
 Dr. Richter explains, “Grains are not, by definition, bad.
 The trouble is that grains are often used as fillers — a way to supply dietary energy in place of whole vegetables or meats.”

-Our preferred dog treats are mostly grain-free, but note that for baked treats like biscuits, some kind of grain or starch is necessary to help bind the treat together (otherwise, they’d simply crumble into bits).
-For biscuit-loving dogs, we prioritized brands that use nutrient-dense carbs like sweet potato.
+We cut products that contained corn, wheat and soy.
+But note that for baked treats like biscuits, some kind of grain or starch is necessary to help bind the treat together (otherwise, they’d simply crumble into bits).
+So for biscuit-loving dogs, we prioritized brands that use nutrient-dense carbs like sweet potato.

 Blue Dog Bakery More Flavors Assorted Dog Treats, Castor & Pollux Good Buddy Cheddar Cheese Flavor Cookies, Charlee Bear Dog Treats, Fromm Four-Star Nutritionals Cranberry Liver Dog Treats, Hill’s Prescription Diet Hypo-Treats Dog Treats, Hill’s Science Diet Baked Light Biscuits with Real Chicken, Milk-Bone Farmer’s Medley Whole Grain Recipe with Chicken Biscuits, Nutramax Dasuquin with MSM Soft Chews for Dogs, Nutro Natural Choice Puppy Development Dog Biscuits, Nutro Natural Choice Senior Dog Biscuits, Nutro Natural Choice Sensitive Stomach Adult Dog Biscuits, Nutro Skin & Coat Adult Dog Biscuits, Nutro Tartar Control Biscuits Adult Chicken & Whole Brown Rice Dog Treats, Old Mother Hubbard Old-Fashioned Dog Treats, Rachael Ray Nutrish Deli Cuts Savory Pepperoni, Rachael Ray Nutrish Meatloaf Morsels, Twistix Wheat-Free Dental Treats for Dogs